Limited time only

 What is owner's equity?

-Owner's equity is the dollar amount left after subtracting what you owe from what you own.
+Owner's equity is the amount left after subtracting what your business owes from what it owns.
 It represents your business's net worth or book value at any point in time.

 How to calculate owner's equity (or net worth)